 Any assignments required for the project must be submitted to a faculty mentor at least two weeks prior to the end of the semester.
 The structure of the assignments will depend on the type of project and must be determined in detail as part of the proposal process.
 The faculty mentor will determine the grade for the course based on the evaluation criteria stated in the independent-study proposal.
 To obtain credit and a grade for your independent study, you must submit the outcome materials specified in your proposal to a faculty mentor.
 The faculty mentor will communicate your final grade via official VCU email to the Honors dean, who serves as the instructor of record for all HONR 492 courses.

-Once you have made arrangements to integrate advanced study, you must submit the Independent Study Proposal Form , including the details of your plan and the signed approval of your faculty mentor, to your Honors advisor.
+Once you have made arrangements to integrate advanced study, you must submit the Independent Study Proposal Form (rev 5/18), including the details of your plan and the signed approval of your faculty mentor, to your Honors advisor.
 The proposal must be approved by the Honors College Associate Dean prior to the first day of classes for the given semester.
-Proposals are due at the end of the semester prior to the semester of the contract course.
+Proposals are due on the last day of classes (Monroe Park Campus) per the VCU academic calendar in the semester prior to the semester of the contract course.